-The sysadmins with intermediate skill level having experience in building software such as Linux RPMs, MSIs, or even simple application bundles, can easily create Linux container with Docker.
-All a sysadmin need is a working Docker setup and a Dockerfile (a text document containing commands).
+The sysadmins with intermediate skill level having experience in building software such as Linux RPMs, MSIs, or even simple application bundles, can easily create Linux containers with Docker.
+All a sysadmin needs is a working Docker setup and a Dockerfile (a text document containing commands).

 It is available in two editions- Docker Community Edition (DCE), and Docker Enterprise Edition (DEE).
 While the DCE offers developers the tools to build applications, the DEE delivers multi-architecture operations to IT.

-It is best known with DevOps and agile software development teams, and enables developers to bundle up applications into a container which can further be installed on any platform.
+It is best known with DevOps and agile software development teams and enables developers to bundle up applications into a container that can further be installed on any platform.

 Suggested reading: Load balancer comparison: Alibaba Cloud, AWS, Azure, Google Cloud, IBM